the-programmers-hangout/website/src/content/site/rules.md

 This is not an advertisement platform.
 If you are going to take from this community, you are going to give back to it first.
 We do not care about your work if you do not care about us.
 Thanks.

 **7. Do not DM people who you have not built a rapport with.**<br />
-This is self explanatory.
+This is self-explanatory.
 Don't be a creep.
 Don't be a pest, ask questions in relevant channels.
 Someone's DM is not a relevant channel.

 **8. Do not talk about your infractions publicly.**<br />
 If you are infracted, it's not a big deal.
 It's simply a formal warning - you can totally recover from that.
 If you disagree with a warning, DM @ModMail.
 Complaining about infractions publicly will land you a mute or a ban.
 Don't pollute chat or other channels with these conversations.